Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 and Gilda, the Arcane Metalworker.

-I see, I see.
+"I see, I see."

 He sighs.
 Not out of anything bad, He's simply tired.
 He's got uneven stubble and red eyes.

-I'll see if I can get a hold of them.
+"I'll see if I can get a hold of them."

-Have you been getting enough sleep lately Yarl?
-If you need us to shoulder the burden, we're more than happy to help out.
+"Have you been getting enough sleep lately Yarl?
+If you need us to shoulder the burden, we're more than happy to help out."

 He looks at you.
-Well, more through you.
+Well, moreso through you.

-What did you have in mind?
+"...What did you have in mind?"

-Well, for starters, I could probably handle gathering and interviewing the potential candidates.
+"Well, for starters, I could probably handle gathering and interviewing the potential candidates.
 Or at the very least help you split them up.
 Obviously, you should probably talk to them as you're the leader of this merry band of mercs.
 You have the final say of who gets in.
-But more than anything, I want you to know that we're a team, and you can rely on us.
+But more than anything, I want you to know that we're a team, and you can rely on us."

 He's listening to you intently, but you can tell that the moment he so much as grazes a soft fabric, he'll pass out on the dirt.

-...
+"...
 I appreciate that.
 I do.

 *yawn* but the interviews have been conducted.
 This was my approval list.